 Chiropractors are trained to locate and correct joint dysfunctions by applying a gentle, targeted movement to the body’s spinal column and extremities, where and when needed.
 This non-invasive technique is commonly known as a chiropractic adjustment.

-Parents look to chiropractic to help establish a natural, drug-free foundation that can have immediate and long-term bene ts to their child’s health.
+Parents and pediatric physicians alike, look to chiropractors to help establish a natural, drug-free foundation that can have immediate and long-term benefits to their child’s health.

 Chiropractic could help with these common childhood ailments:

 To see if chiropractic care is right for your child, the chiropractors at The Joint Chiropractic will perform a consultation, examination and if necessary, refer you out for diagnostic imaging such as x-ray or MRI.
 Based on the findings of our chiropractic exam and consultation, your doctor of chiropractic may elect to co-treat your child with other healthcare professionals such as your pediatric physician.

 To find a local chiropractor and to learn more about how chiropractic care can help children, contact or visit one of our chiropractic offices today, to speak with a licensed doctor of chiropractic.